taunusflieger/pico2-rtic-blinky/README.md

 This sample requires a RTIC version that supports the RP235x.
 The RTIC version used in this sample is [this one](https://github.com/taunusflieger/rtic)

+The code has only be tested for the ARM target.
 <!-- LICENSE -->
 ## License